 Pros of Wired Home Security

-- Anyone who’s ever used a cellphone or wireless internet for any extended period of time knows that wireless networks can be frustrating.
-Interference, network outages, and other issues won’t get in the way when you chose a hardwired system because in that case, your system leverages the actual wires in your home to communicate.
+- Anyone who’s ever used a cell phone or wireless internet for any extended period of time knows that wireless networks can be frustrating.
+Interference, network outages, and other issues won’t get in the way when you choose a hardwired system because in that case, your system leverages the actual wires in your home to communicate.
 Not only does that mean your wired system works consistently, but it also means you get fewer false alarms.
-And it means you can cover a large area with your system (because a wireless network can only extend so far), making hardwired security ideal for people with big houses.
+It also means you can cover a large area with your system (because a wireless network can only extend so far), making hardwired security ideal for people with big houses.